samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 # Neural-Projection-Skip-Gram with DAN

 This repository contains end-to-end implementation of Neural Projection with Skip Gram (NP-SG) and Deep Averaging Network (DAN) model.
 We first train a NP-SG model and then leverage the trained projected embeddings to train a DAN for SST-fine classification task.
-Our goal is to compare the performance with embeddings from Language models.
+Our goal is to compare the performance of projection based on the fly embeddings generated from locally sensitive hashing with static and non-static embeddings.

 ### Steps